 The best way to explain the Jeremiad form of rhetoric is to think of it in terms of the origins of the name.
 Jeremiah was a Biblical prophet of doom and, as one of my professors so astutely put it, a performance artist.
 The Jeremiad, then, is really a political sermon, and is applied by powerful leaders in front of large audiences.
-Predicting misfortune is a way to frighten the audience—or society—into believing whatever the rhetorician wants them to believe.
+Predicting misfortune is a way to frighten the audience---or society---into believing whatever the rhetorician wants them to believe.

 Jeremiad as a rhetorical device